Tour start → end dates | Price | Enquire |

 Day 17

-Accommodation: Thebe River Lodge – Twin share accommodation with en-suite facilities
+Accommodation: Thebe River Lodge or similar – Twin share accommodation with en-suite facilities

 Meals included: Breakfast, Lunch, Dinner